w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ### Mortal and Immortal Extrinsics

-Transactions are usually irreversible once confirmed and added to the blockchain, an immutable ledger of all transactions.
-This feature ensures network integrity by preventing [double-spending](https://en.wikipedia.org/wiki/Double-spending).
-However, it also means **users must exercise caution, as sending funds to the wrong address or wrong amount cannot be rectified unless the recipient cooperates.** The permanence of transactions highlights the importance of careful verification before sending funds on a blockchain network.
+Transactions are generally irreversible once confirmed and added to the blockchain, an immutable ledger of all transactions.
+This means users must exercise caution, as mistakes such as sending
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} to the wrong address cannot be reverted.
+The permanence of transactions highlights the importance of careful verification before signing any transaction on a blockchain network.
 It is usually a [good practice not to blind sign transactions](../general/transaction-attacks.md) to avoid being victim of an attack.

-In blockchain terms, irreversible transactions are called **mortal** extrinsics (i.e. valid within a defined block interval, usually short).
-However, extrinsics can also be **immortal** (i.e. always valid).
-By default and [for security reasons](../general/transaction-attacks.md#replay-attack), all extrinsics on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will be mortal, but always checking before signing is a good practice.
+In blockchain terms, transactions can be **mortal** extrinsics (i.e. valid within a defined block interval, usually short), or **immortal** extrinsics (i.e. always valid).
+It is possible to make immortal transactions on {{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }} However, [for security reasons](../general/transaction-attacks.md#replay-attack), it is highly recommended not to do so and most wallet software will not allow you to make an immortal extrinsic.

 ### Balance Transfers